nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 #### The PageProvider
-Assuming the configuration (see below) is correct and embeddings/vectors are correctly stored in openSearch, the plugin brings vector search capabilities to the Nuxeo search API.
+Assuming the configuration (see below) is correct and embeddings/vectors are correctly stored in OpenSearch, the plugin brings vector search capabilities to the Nuxeo search API.

 The Pageprovider exposes several named parameters: